numericalEFT/CompositeGrids.jl/README.md

     [0.0, 0.00010000000000000005, 0.0010000000000000002, 0.010000000000000002, 0.1, 1.0]
 ```

 - **BaryCheb Grid:** Specifically designed for interpolation, it is defined by the boundary and number of grid points.
 The grid points are distributed according to Chebyshev nodes.
-The floor function is not optimized, so the O(ln(N)) function will be used, but the interpolation is based on an optimized algorithm.
+The floor function is not optimized, so the O(ln(N)) function will be used, but the interpolation is based on an high precision algorithm with O(N).

 - **GaussLegendre Grid:** Tailored for integration purposes, it is defined by the boundary and number of grid points.
 The grid points are distributed according to Gauss-Legendre quadrature.
 The floor function is not optimized, so the O(ln(N)) function will be used.
 The 1D integration is optimized.